tikv/rfcs/text/2019-01-08-pd-simulator.md

 type Node struct {
     *metapb.Store
     // client in `Node` is responsible for sending the store heartbeat and the
     // Region heartbeat to PD through gRPC.
-This “deceives” PD as it
+This "deceives" PD as it
     // communicates with a real TiKV cluster. client                   Client
     // receiveRegionHeartbeatCh is a channel to receive the Region heartbeat